 You will be asked to meet the following conditions:

 A. Many people lost their job during the pandemic.
 You must be back to work and provide pay stubs for the past 30 days.
 This means the usual 2 year work history requirement will be waived.

 B. You will need to meet all of the requirements for the approval of your new mortgage.
 This includes but is not limited to your ability to document and meet the minimum income and asset requirements.

-You will have the ability to refinance your home if you are in or recently out of forbearance.
+You will have the ability to refinance your home if you are recently out of forbearance if you have made at least three on time mortgage payments.
 However, the requirements to refinance will vary based upon the type of loan you have an even based upon the lender who is currently holding your mortgage.

 If your current lender will not allow you to refinance, then give us a call or complete this refinance quote form and we will help you to refinance.